Types of Uterine Fibroids

 Uterine Fibroid Embolization

 Another newer procedure that is being used for treating uterine fibroids is uterine fibroid embolization.
-This method of treatment has proven effective at shrinking fibroids or destroying them completely, however it is not without side effects.
-This treatment should not be used by those women that are wanting to become pregnant, since it is known to throw the body into early menopause and can even cause infertility.
+This method of treatment has proven effective at shrinking fibroids or destroying them completely, however, it is not without side effects.
+This treatment should not be used by those women that are wanting to become pregnant, since it is known to throw the body into early menopause and can cause infertility.

 Uterine fibroids can be quite hard to treat naturally or through hormonal medications prescribed by doctors.
 If after trying either hormonal medications or natural therapies you continue to suffer from uterine fibroids, it may be time to seriously consider surgical options.
-Doctors nor natural healthcare practitioners have been able to find an exact solution to getting rid of uterine fibroids permanently.
+Doctors nor natural healthcare practitioners have been able to find an exact solution for getting rid of uterine fibroids permanently.
 Even after surgery uterine fibroids may grow again, or new ones may form.
 This is why step 1 under our Natural Therapies guide below is extremely important.
 It is vital to reduce exposure to xenohormones and continue to eat well to keep estrogen levels in balance.